rwynn/wellington/README.md

     ./gradlew clean war

+If you are using Spring Tool Suite or Eclipse, you need to run

+    ./gradlew eclipseWtp

+to reconfigure your project so you can drag the app directly to tc Server.

 #### Unit Testing the Angular app ####

 To start Karma in watch mode simply run the following: